Craypap/WebMining-Project/README.md

 ## Structure
 The project contains several directories:

-- code — Contains the main project source code.
+- code — Contains the main project source code and the API to interact with the web app.
 - data — Holds data files, such as the database file and any other resources needed.
 - doc — Includes documentation files explaining the project and its use.
-- scrap_project_recipe — Contains the Scrapy spiders used for scraping data from the websites.
 - webapp — Contains the source code for the web application interface.

 ## Installation